DataDog/system-tests/.github/pull_request_template.md

 ## Reviewer checklist

-* [ ] If this PR modifies anything else than strictly the default scenario, then add the `run-all-scenarios` label ([more info](https://github.com/DataDog/system-tests/blob/main/docs/CI/system-tests-ci.md)).
+* [ ] Check what scenarios are modified.
+If needed, add the relevant label (`run-parametric-scenario`, `run-profiling-scenario`...).
+If this PR modifies any system-tests internal, then add the `run-all-scenarios` label ([more info](https://github.com/DataDog/system-tests/blob/main/docs/CI/system-tests-ci.md)).
 * [ ] CI is green
    * [ ] If not, failing jobs are not related to this change (and you are 100% sure about this statement)
 * if any of `build-some-image` label is present